-The bill amends Daniels Law to extend protections against the disclosure of personal information to municipal court administrators, prohibiting the release of their home addresses and unpublished telephone numbers.
-This amendment expands the definition of "covered person" to include municipal court administrators alongside existing categories such as judicial officers, law enforcement officers, and prosecutors.
-The bill aims to enhance the safety and privacy of these individuals and their families by restricting public access to their personal information.
+The bill amends Daniels Law to extend protections against the disclosure of personal information to municipal court administrators and their deputies, thereby prohibiting the release of sensitive information such as home addresses and unpublished telephone numbers for this group.
+The definition of "covered person" is updated to include municipal court administrators alongside existing categories like judicial officers, law enforcement officers, and prosecutors.
+This expansion aims to enhance the safety and privacy of these individuals and their families by restricting public access to their personal information.

 Statutes affected: Introduced: 2C:20-31.1, 47:1A-1.1, 47:1A-5, 47:1B-1, 47:1B-2, 56:8-166.1, 56:8-166.3